Sabyasachi-Seal/JSON_IMS/README.md

-1st project for my Python for ML/AI intership.
-Doing it was a lot of fun, thank you for the opportunity. :)
+1st project for my Python for ML/AI internship.
+Doing it was a lot of fun, Thank You for the opportunity. :)